What it covers

 filter(office_level == "Federal") %>%

-select(election_year, office_title, candidate, party, votes, vote_pct, winner)
+select(election_year, office, candidate, party, votes, vote_pct, winner)

 # County-level breakdown